Rational Points on Del Pezzo Surface of degree 1 and 2: Abstract

 \section{Abstract}

-We discuss the rational points on del Pezzo surface of degree 1 and 2 over any finite field $\mathbb F_q$, and give out the explicit equations of del Pezzo surfaces that have unique rational point.
+} One of the fundamental problems in Algebraic Geometry is to study solutions to certain systems of polynomial equations in several variables, or in other words, find rational points on a given variety which is defined by equations.
+In this paper, we discuss the existence of del Pezzo surface of degree 1 and 2 with a unique rational point over any finite field $\mathbb F_q$, and we will give a lower bound on the number of rational points to each $q$.
+Furthermore, we will give explicit equations of del Pezzo surfaces with a unique rational point.

-\section{Introduction}
+Also, we will discuss the rationality property of the del Pezzo surfaces especially in lower degrees.

+\chapter{Introduction}